bharatAmeria/house_price_project_learnYard/README.md

 ## 🚀 Project Overview

 This ML system includes data ingestion, preprocessing, transformation, feature engineering, model training, evaluation, and deployment.
-It is designed with modularity, automation, and reproducibility in mind — using **Jupyter Notebooks** for experimentation and **FastAPI** for serving predictions.
+It is designed with modularity, automation, and reproducibility in mind — using **Flask** for serving predictions.
 The entire ML lifecycle is tracked using **DVC** and **MLflow**, while **GitHub Actions** and **CI/CD pipelines** ensure automation and production readiness.

 ## 🔧 Tech Stack & Why We Use It